Normalizers and centralizers of subnormal subsystems of fusion systems: Introduction

 With the above results about the normalizer $N_\F(\E)$ and some related properties in place, it is relatively easy to study the centralizer $C_\F(\E)$.
 First of all, we can show that there is a reasonable notion of a centralizer of $\E$ in $S$.

 \begin{Th} The set $\{R\leq S\colon \E\subseteq C_\F(R)\}$ has (with respect to inclusion) a unique maximal member $C_S(\E)$. \end{Th}

-Next we want to list some of the properties of the centralizer of $\E$ in $\F$.
+Theorem~\ref{T:CentralizerEinS} is restated and proved in Proposition~\ref{P:CSE}.
+Next we want to list some of the properties of the centralizer of $\E$ in $\F$, but we need one more definition.
 As mentioned before, every $\F$-conjugate of a subnormal subsystem is subnormal.
 Hence, the first part of the following definition makes sense.

-\begin{defn} \begin{itemize} \item The subsystem $\E$ is called \emph{fully $\F$-centralized} if
+\begin{defn} ~ \begin{itemize} \item The subsystem $\E$ is called \emph{fully $\F$-centralized} if

 \item Given two subsystems $\F_1$ and $\F_2$ of $\F$ over $S_1$ and $S_2$ respectively, we say that $\F_1$ \emph{commutes} with $\F_2$, if $\F_i\subseteq C_\F(S_{3-i})$ for each $i=1,2$ and $S_1\cap S_2\leq Z(\F_1)\cap Z(\F_2)$. \end{itemize} \end{defn}